Table of Contents

 184.108.40.206 USB thumb drives and similar removable storage devices owned, leased, or controlled by the University must be encrypted, using methods approved by the U. T. Austin Chief Information Security Officer, before storage of any Confidential University Data on the device.

 11.3.3 Personally Owned Devices.
-Specific permission must be obtained from the department head before a user may store Confidential University Data on any personally owned computers, mobile devices, USB thumb drives, or similar devices.
+Specific permission must be obtained from the department head with an exception request approved by the Information Security Office, before a user may store Confidential University Data on any personally owned computers, mobile devices, USB thumb drives, or similar devices.
 Such permission should be granted only upon demonstration of a business need and an assessment of the risk introduced by the possibility of unauthorized access or loss of the data.
 All personally owned computers, mobile devices, USB thumb drives, or similar devices must be Password protected and encrypted using methods approved by the U. T. Austin Chief Information Security Officer if they contain any of the following types of University Data:

 220.127.116.11 Information made confidential by Federal or State law, regulation, or other legally binding order or agreement;